ESXi boot failures due to system configuration issues - restore security configuration, decrypt system configuration, recover system configuration

 Resolution

-Please validate that each step below is true for your environment.
+Please validate that each step below is true in the environment.
 Each step will provide instructions or a link to a document, to eliminate possible causes and take corrective action as necessary.

 Error message A:

-1. Check if your firmware security settings have been modified from what it was before.
+1. Check if the firmware security settings have been modified from previous.

 • If TPM 2.0 has been disabled, re-enable it.